Montana State Prison: Last years of the former facility

-In the twenty years between 1959 and when the facility was shut down in 1979, the Old Montana Prison struggled with the same problems which had plagued the institution for the entirety of its history: overcrowding, underfunding, and substandard conditions.
+In the twenty years between 1959 and when the former facility was shut down in 1979, the Old Montana Prison struggled with the same problems which had plagued the institution for the entirety of its history: overcrowding, underfunding, and substandard conditions.
 The 1959 riot had raised awareness, but few Montanans recognized the problems or realized the extent of them.

 1975 Theater fire

-On 3 December 1975, after the building was vacated after a showing of The ODESSA File, fire broke out in the WA Clark Theatre.
+On December 3, 1975, after the building was vacated after a showing of The ODESSA File, fire broke out in the WA Clark Theatre.
 The fire managed to burn for two and a half hours before a guard noticed smoke coming from the building, and by the time help arrived, it was too late.
 Warden Frank Conley's "proudest achievement" had been destroyed.
 The state fire marshal would later determine the fire had been caused by a "homemade incendiary device".
 The arsonist was never discovered, but the remaining cellblock was searched and the presence of contraband, including weapons, inspired Warden Crist to sentence a dozen inmates to the maximum security building, which had been closed for three years.

-Retirement of the Facility
+Retirement of the facility

 Almost ten years after Warden Floyd Powell resigned, Governor Forrest Anderson, who had been instrumental in the negotiations which led to the end of the pea riot in 1957, managed to get the state legislature to approve $3.8 million to be used in the construction of a new facility, but the funds did not become available until 1973.
 In 1974, contractors broke ground on the new prison, situated about three miles (5 km) outside of Deer Lodge on 33000 acre which had once been Warden Conley's ranch.
-The construction continued for five years, and the last inmates were removed from the Old Montana Prison on 5 September 1979.
+The construction continued for five years, and the last inmates were removed from the Old Montana Prison on September 5, 1979.
 The old facility had been added to the National Register of Historic Places in 1976, but, upon the removal of inmates from the facility, the state was at a loss as to what to do with it.